publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ### Community potential

-1. Is there a 2 to 4 year roadmap?
+1. Is there a two to four year roadmap?
 2. Is there a public backlog in English or one you can make public?
-3. How far through your current set of goals are you?
+3. Is there a public bugtracking system in English or one you can make public?
-4. How realistic vs ambitious are your goals in the next 6 months?
+4. How far through your current set of goals are you?
-5. Is there a public bugtracking system in English or one you can make public?
+5. How realistic vs ambitious are your goals in the next 6 months?
 6. Is the codebase being deployed by another organization?
 7. Has any other organization expressed an interest in deploying the code?